How to Finish & Smooth 3D Printed Parts: PLA and ABS

 You can get a high-quality set of Pure Acetone – Concentrated from Amazon for a great price.
 You don’t want cheap acetone with additives such as some nail polish removers.

-This is actually applicable because of the fact that Acetone melts ABS gradually, which we can use to our advantage.
+This is actually applicable because Acetone melts ABS gradually, which we can use to our advantage.
 The process, however, is slow and may take up to several hours.
 Therefore, our job here is not to overdo it and this can take some time to get used to.

 You can also follow this video guide below on smoothing ABS with acetone.